While no one would mistake Galveston with Miami, the truth is that it has quickly grown into the busiest cruise port outside of Florida.

 There is no doubt that Houston Hobby’s location makes it much more convenient for passengers headed to Galveston.
 Unfortunately, Hobby is considerably smaller in terms of airlines servicing the airport when compared to Intercontinental.

 Houston Hobby is primarily a Southwest destination.
 The airline dominates service from the airport.
-However, there are occasional flights from Delta, American Airlines, and Allegiant.
+However, there are occasional flights from Delta, American Airlines, Frontier, and Allegiant.

 Houston Intercontinental is the city’s largest airport and also offers the most flight service.
 Here you’ll find nearly every airline available, including Southwest.
 If you are flying from an international destination, you will likely have no choice but to fly into this airport.
 In addition, IAH is a United hub, which serves airports around the country and the world.